 Fracking is a controversial topic, no matter who you ask.
-Speak to anyone who is against fracking and you’ll hear tales about negative environmental impacts, damage to the earth, risk of earthquakes and contaminated water.
+Speak to anyone who is against fracking and you’ll hear tales about negative environmental impacts, damage to the earth, risk of earthquakes, and contaminated water.

-One of the most controversial aspects of fracking are the claims that it contaminates local groundwater so that it is undrinkable.
+One of the most controversial aspects of fracking is the claims that it contaminates local groundwater so that it is undrinkable.
 Residents of Williston in South Dakota complained about polluted water so it got tested to see if it contained any dangerous chemicals.
 According to an EPA statement, the water tested contained “compounds likely associated with gas production practices, including hydraulic fracturing”.

 Not only is contaminated water unpleasant to taste, but it can be dangerous.
 The internet is full of videos like the one below of residents in areas where fracking is prevalent who can actually set their tap water on fire due to the high levels of methane in it.